Rajendra Gehlot

-Rajendra Gehlot is an Indian politician.
+Rajendra Gehlot is an Indian politician and a senior-leader of the Bharatiya Janata Party (BJP) in the State of Rajasthan.
+He is the Member of Parliament in Rajya Sabha from Rajasthan since June 2020.
 He was elected to the Rajasthan Legislative Assembly from Sardarpura as a member of the Bharatiya Janata Party.

-He is the Member of Parliament in Rajya Sabha from Rajasthan since June 2020.
+He has been active in public life in Rajasthan, particularly in Jodhpur.
+During the 1975–77 Emergency in India, he was imprisoned for participating in anti Emergency political activities.